Hurricane Gabrielle (1989): Impact

 Rough seas from Hurricane Gabrielle viewed from a hurricane hunter aircraft.

 Although Gabrielle remained far from land throughout its duration, its large size caused swells in the Lesser Antilles, the East Coast of the United States, Bermuda, and Atlantic Canada.
 Minor to moderate coastal flooding damage occurred in the Leeward Islands and the British Virgin Islands.
 Along the East Coast of the United States, rough seas caused one fatality in Maine, two in Massachusetts, one in New Jersey, and four in New York.
 Additionally, swells in Atlantic Canada caused one drowning fatality in Nova Scotia.

 Lesser Antilles and Bermuda

 In Barbados, Gabrielle brought 10 ft waves and flooding to the island nation, causing minor damage.
-There were no fatalities or injuries.
 In Dominica and Guadeloupe, waves from Gabrielle caused severe beach erosion along the north and east coasts of the island but moderate damage was reported.
 However, the erosion brought by Gabrielle and later Hurricane Hugo resulted loss of 14 ft of beach.
 The Caribbean islands of Nevis and British Virgin Islands also sustained minor to moderate beach erosion.
 In Bermuda, waves of 10–20 ft were reported.